-Citation with stable link: Philip A. Harland, 'Arabians and Aramaians: Poseidonios on relations between eastern peoples (first century BCE),' Last modified January 22, 2023, http://philipharland.com/Blog/?p=7317.
+Citation with stable link: Philip A. Harland, 'Arabians and Aramaians: Poseidonios on relations between eastern peoples (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 22, 2023, http://philipharland.com/Blog/?p=7317.

 Comments: Poseidonios’ historical work (now largely lost) apparently included a number of ethnographic sections, many of which you can find in other posts here by choosing Poseidonios under the ancient authors category to your right.
 In this section, Strabo preserves Poseidonios’ views regarding Homer’s reference to a people named Erembians.
 Poseidonios argues that Erembians are in fact Arabians, but he also expands out from this to argue for a close kinship between a variety of peoples settled just east of the Mediterranean sea (in the Levant).